blancamiller/exo-endo/README.md

   where
   - M_x is element of the Reals 15x15 is the transition function for the exogenous MRP and
-  - M_e is element of the Reals 15x31 is the transition function for the endogenous MDP and involves E_t, X_t, and A_t, and
-    - E_t: the current time, t, endogenous state variable
+  - M_e is element of the Reals 15x31 is the transition function for the endogenous MDP and involves E_t, X_t, and A_t, and at current time, t, where A_t is the action variable
-    - X_t: the current time, t, endogenous state variable
-    - A_t: the current time, t, action variable
   - epsilon_x is element of the Reals 15x1 is the exogenous noise, whose elemetns are distributed accoding to N(0, 0.09)
   - epsilon_e is element of the Reals 51x1 is the endogenous noise, whose elements are distributed accodgin to N(0, 0.04)